by PDebord and JSAGL

 “That was before you failed to heed my warning and changed history,” replied the man who appeared to be the Phantom Stranger to all those present.
 It was, in fact, Tannarak in disguise.
 He had one role left to play before his agreement with the Stranger was complete.
 “Now it is my duty to stop you.”

 The Parademons parted as Darkseid began walking toward the Phantom Stranger.
-“You have interfered in my plans once too often,” Darkseid said as his eyes began to glow.
+“You have interfered in my plans once too often,” Darkseid said as his eyes began to glow from the Omega Effect.

 “Your arrogance will get you nowhere,” the Stranger said.

-As beams of energy came from Darkseid’s eyes, the Phantom Stranger spread his cloak.
-When the omega energy hit the cloak, it reflected straight back into Darkseid’s face, knocking him out of the room.
+As beams of energy emitted from Darkseid’s eyes, the Phantom Stranger spread his cloak.
+As the Omega Beam energy hit the cloak, it reflected straight back into Darkseid’s face, knocking him out of the room.

 “We need you around more often,” the Star-Spangled Kid said.
 “You’re a whole lot quicker than Fate.”